SteveLauC/pup/README.md

 1. Go to [token-settings](https://github.com/settings/tokens) to generate a new token, make sure it has access to your picture repo.

-2. Execute the following script:
+2. If your platform is [supported](https://github.com/SteveLauC/pup#supported-platforms), execute the following script:

    ```shell
    sudo bash -c "$(curl -fsSL https://raw.githubusercontent.com/stevelauc/pup/main/script/install.sh)"